aditya-s-19/Javascript-Challenges/assignments/KaprekarConstant.md

 - Subtract the smaller number from the bigger number.
 - Go back to step 2 and repeat.

-The above process, known as Kaprekar's routine, will always reach its fixed point, 6174, in at most 7 iterations.[4]
-Once 6174 is reached, the process will continue yielding 7641 – 1467 = 6174.
+The above process, known as Kaprekar's routine, will always reach its fixed point, 6174, in at most 7 iterations.Once 6174 is reached, the process will continue yielding 7641 – 1467 = 6174.
+Print all the iterations till the number reaches 6174

 **For example, choose 1459:**
 ```